Welcome to

-In a patient with leukemia, blood-forming cells don’t mature correctly.
+In a patient with leukemia, stem cells do not mature correctly.
 The blood produces too many immature blood cells or leukemia cells.

 When this happens, the blood cannot do its job well.
 It does not have enough:

 Leukemias are either acute or chronic.
-Acute means the symptoms develop fast.
-The disease will progress rapidly without treatment.
+Acute means the symptoms develop quickly without treatment.
 Chronic means that the disease and symptoms develop slowly.

 Acute leukemias are more common in children.